-Novice Intermediate Advanced Expert

-6 6.1 6 6.1 .1 . - Method selection Some of the Some of the methods Most of the The methods used are and Laboratory methods employed used are appropriate methods used what would be skills are appropriate but and are for the most are appropriate recommended by a some mistakes are part well executed. and well professional.
-The made either in the Some of the methods executed. methods are correctly use of used may not be the implemented and the methodology or best choice or some student understands why the minor details of the experimental procedures implementation of methodology are what they are. the testing incorrectly methodology implemented Data Reliability The data is Some of the data is Most of the data The data analysis is unreliable and reliable and is reliable and correct and appropriate poorly represented adequately adequately methods are employed. orally and/or in presented orally and presented orally The data is effectively writing in writing and in writing presented orally and in writing Witting Clarity of How the final data How the final data How the final How the final data was Calculations was calculated is was calculated is data was calculated is very clearly not clearly shown clearly shown for calculated is shown mot ordarry ordarry some part clearly shown for 5.1.5 1.1.1 Some part most part most part Overall analyses Understanding of Some understanding Understanding Excellent understanding understanding the principles of of the principles of most of the of the principles of each each analysis is not each analysis is principles of each analysis is clearly shown shown shown analysis is shown 33 2.1217010 10 0110 WII
+Novice Intermediate Advanced Expert Method selection Some of the Some of the methods Most of the The methods used are and Laboratory methods employed used are appropriate methods used are what would be skills are appropriate but and are for the most appropriate and recommended by a some mistakes are part well executed. well executed. professional.
+The methods made either in the Some of the methods are correctly implemented use of methodology used may not be the and the student or the best choice or some understands why implementation of minor details of the experimental procedures the testing methodology are what they are. methodology incorrectly implemented Data Reliability The data is Some of the data is Most of the data The data analysis is unreliable and reliable and is reliable and correct and appropriate poorly represented adequately presented adequately methods are employed. orally and/or in orally and in writing presented orally The data is effectively writing and in writing presented orally and in writing Clarity of How the final data How the final data How the final How the final data was Calculations was calculated is was calculated is data was calculated is very clearly not clearly shown clearly shown for calculated is shown · some part clearly shown for most part Overall analyses Understanding of Some understanding Understanding Excellent understanding understanding the principles of of the principles of most of the of the principles of each each analysis is not each analysis is principles of each analysis is clearly shown shown shown analysis is shown